 - Volunteer events and community and scout projects are on hold until further notice.

-- Our playgrounds are closed.
+- Our playgrounds are open in all parks.

 - Our park offices are closed.